Creamy Watermelon Popsicles with Magic Shell

 How to make homemade Magic Shell

 If you would have asked me when I was 10 if it was possible to make my own Magic Shell, I would have told you to no way.
-But probably in a real snarky 10-year old way … 🙂 However, if you look at the ingredients on the store-bought Magic Shell – we are using 2 of the say 4’ish ingredients in our homemade batch!
+However, if you look at the ingredients on the store-bought Magic Shell – we are using 2 of the say 4’ish ingredients in our homemade batch!
 So, it really is that easy.

-1. Chocolate chips – Because the popsicles are watermelon, and watermelon is already pretty sweet – I opted for bittersweet chocolate chips.
-But, by all means, use a chocolate chip you prefer (if bittersweet isn’t your thing).
+1. Chocolate chips – Because watermelon is already pretty sweet, I opted for bittersweet chocolate chips.
+But, by all means, use a chocolate chip you prefer.

 2. Coconut oil – This is refined, cold-pressed coconut oil.